nikhil1905-n/LearningNavigator/README.md

 - Basic unit tests using MockMvc and Mockito
 - Easter Egg feature providing random facts about numbers

+## Architecture

+The backend is implemented using a layered architecture with the following components:

+* **Controller:** Handles incoming requests and delegates them to the service layer.
+* **Service:** Handles business logic and interacts with the repository layer.
+* **Repository:** Provides access to the database (MySQL in this case).

 ## Endpoints

 - **Student Endpoints**